reactiveui/refit/README.md

         .AddTypedClient((client, serviceProvider) => RestService.For<IWebApi>(client, serviceProvider.GetService<IRequestBuilder>()));
 ```

-You can then inject the api interface into via constructor injection:
+You can then get the api interface using constructor injection:

 ```csharp
     public class HomeController : Controller